-Ensemble Enabler is proud to be a certified provider for CoachingOurselves© – the company which was inspired by Professor Henry Mintzberg of McGill University in Montreal.
-This Peer2Peer Learning concept was launched in 2007.
-Over the years, CoachingOurselves© has developed an extensive library of content for use in Peer2Peer Learning sessions in conjunction with world renowned experts and business leaders in their fields.
-For instance, Professor Philip Kotler – a distinguished Professor of Marketing from the Kellogg School of Management at Northwestern University in Chicago – has written modules on the subject of marketing for CoachingOurselves©.
-Professor Edgar Schein of the Massachusetts Institute of Technology has written modules on leadership and organizational culture.
+Ensemble Enabler is proud to be a certified provider for CoachingOurselves© – the company which was inspired by Professor Henry Mintzberg of McGill University (Montreal).
+This Peer-to-Peer Learning concept was launched in 2007.
+Over the years, CoachingOurselves© has developed an extensive library of content for use in Peer-to-Peer Learning sessions in conjunction with world renowned experts and business leaders in their fields.
+For instance, Professor Edgar Schein of the Massachusetts Institute of Technology has written modules on leadership and organizational culture.
+Professor Philip Kotler – a distinguished Professor of Marketing from the Kellogg School of Management at Northwestern University in Chicago – has written modules on the subject of marketing for CoachingOurselves©.
 An extensive overview of the content provided by CoachingOurselves© is provided in the blogpost “Content is King”.

-To meet this challenge, Ensemble Enabler researched and wrote a Peer2Peer module on the topic of “Monozukuri”.
-In keeping with Peer2Peer guidelines, the module was written for groups of four people coming together for a 90 minute learning experience.
-This is an ideal length of time during which individuals can easily focus on a topic.
+To meet this challenge, Ensemble Enabler researched and wrote a Peer-to-Peer module on the topic of “Monozukuri”.
+In keeping with Peer-to-Peer guidelines, the module was written for groups of four people coming together for a 90 minute learning experience.
+This is an ideal length of time during which adults can easily focus on a topic.

-This “Monozukuri” Peer-to-Peer module was offered as a voluntary learning experience to 3000 employees of this automobile parts supplier.
-In the first year of it use in the company, nearly 2000 employees attended a Peer-to-Peer learning session on this topic (and others).
-The results of this P2P Learning offering have been visible in all of the company’s factories and offices.
+This “Monozukuri” Peer-to-Peer module was offered as a voluntary learning experience for the 3000 employees of this automobile parts supplier.
+In the first year of the use of this module, nearly 2000 employees attended a Peer-to-Peer learning session on this topic (and others as well).
+The results of this Peer-to-Peer Learning initiative have been visible in all of the company’s factories and offices.
 Ask a random employee in any factory what “Monozukuri” is and they will be able to explain the concept.
 Plant managers now often speak about “pride in your product” as a component of the manufacturing process.
 This is a key principle of “Monozukuri”.